Before you choose a physician for hair loss treatment, or for any other purpose, here are the basic things you should want to know about:

 Questions about the physician’s training include:

-- From what medical school did the physician receive his/her M.D. (allopathic medical) or D.O. (osteopathic medical) degree?
+- From what medical school did the physician receive his/her M.D.
+(Doctor of medicine, allopathic medical), D.O.
+(Doctor of osteopathic medicine) or M.B.B.S.
+(Bachelor of medicine, bachelor of surgery, also abbreviated as, M.B.Ch.B.) degree?

 - What year did he/she receive the medical degree?

 - When was the physician licensed to practice medicine?
-Is he/she licensed to practice medicine in your state or the state in which the treatment will take place?
+Is he/she licensed to practice medicine in your state/province or the state/province in which the treatment will take place?

 - Where (hospital or medical center) did the physician complete his/her internship and residency training?